• Speaker: Christian Baldauf

 • Speaker: Maral Reisz

-Teachers are confronted with a wide range of behavioural challenges in their pupils: aggression, AD(H)D, speech and language disorders, auditory processing disorders, dyslalia, selective mutism, autism, depression, and mobbing.
-This list is not exhaustive, and these difficulties are becoming more common.
-How should primary school teachers respond to these challenges?
-This workshop will offer practical insights drawn from 40 years of experience as a special needs teacher, with the aim of supporting children’s motivation, joy in learning, healthy development, and identity.
-The content is grounded in biblical principles.
+Teachers are confronted with a wide spectrum of behavioural challenges in their pupils: aggression, AD(H)D, speech and language disorders, auditory processing disorders, dyslalia, selective mutism, autism, depression, and mobbing.
+This list is not exhaustive, and these problems are becoming increasingly common.
+How should primary school teachers meet these challenges?
+This workshop will present practical answers based on 40 years of experience as a special needs teacher, with the aim of fostering children’s motivation and joy in learning, development, and identity.
+It is grounded in biblical principles.

 • Speaker: Dr Helmut Brückner

-It is a common assumption that the natural sciences and faith in God are incompatible.
+It is a widespread assumption that the natural sciences and faith in God are incompatible.
 This lecture argues the opposite.
-The case is made using insights from the natural sciences, archaeology, and ethnology.
-The goal is to equip teachers with the knowledge they need to address pupils’ questions about the relationship between science and faith.
+The case is made using insights drawn from the natural sciences, archaeology, and ethnology.
+The goal is to provide teachers with the knowledge necessary to address pupils’ inquiries regarding the science–faith debate.

 Workshops